Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 - Trebuchet MS
 - Verdana

-Looking at the list the fonts fall into two categories:
+Looking at the list these fonts fall into two categories:

 - Serif - Courier New, Georgia, Times New Roman
 - San Serif - Arial, Verdana, Trebuchet MS

-For any web site you are probably Using either serif or a San serif as your base font.
+In simple terms you are probably going to choose serif or a san serif font for your web projects based on hwo you want to present a product or a message.

+- Serif
+  - Look better and read better in print
+  - Tend look "old school", repectable, and formal
+  - Tend to be easier to read at small point sizes
+- San Serif
+  - Clean, stable, and reliable
+  - Looks modern and youthful

 ## UI System Fonts

-These UI specific fonts.
-These are newer and more up to date than the standard system fonts.
+These UI specific fonts are newer and more up to date than the standard system fonts.
 These work especially good for mobile since mobile devices tend to not use the same fonts available on the desktop.

 You should include these in your font stack.